The egg sandwich is, I would argue, the backbone of New York City.

 Lincoln Station (Crown Heights/Prospect Heights)

 I came here for the La Colombe coffee and free wifi, and I kept coming back for the egg sandwiches.
-Lincoln Station has a small menu of comfort-style food (fried broccoli is a side and I’m here for it), but what reins supreme are their two egg sandwiches (served before 4pm).
+Lincoln Station has a small menu of comfort-style food (fried broccoli is a side and I’m here for it), but what reigns supreme are their two egg sandwiches (served before 4pm).
 The second, the Avocado and Egg Sandwich, served on a hearty, well-toasted multigrain bread lathered in their

 savory jalapeno salsa, deserves a mention, and would undoubtedly be their best sandwich were it not for their tour de force: the Egg Sandwich.
 As a proper egg sandwich should be, it’s their cheapest entree on the menu.
 Instead of the classic scrambled egg, you get two fried eggs with runny yolks.
 The bread?
 Toasted brioche.
 Scrummy.
 It’s completed with melted cheddar cheese and their creamy salsa rosa.
 This is an indulgent sandwich with multiple sources of runniness (yolks, cheese, salsa.)
 The best egg sandwiches are deliciously mono-textured (it’s all about the chew), and this sandwich manages to add another dimension to that.
 There’s no crunch in sight, just sinful velvet — the brioche almost seems shillacked.
 It makes a damn mess (I’d advise cutting it in half before digging in) and will make you feel really full for a really long time.
 But it’s beautiful.
 Never change.